Yuchen20/M2-Coursework/README.md

 ## AI Usage

-For this report, I declare that Gemini was used to improve grammar.
-Claude was utilized to assist with coding, specifically in generating more visually appealing plots and providing auto-completion features.
+For this report, I declare that Gemini was used to improve grammar, while Claude assisted with coding, specifically in generating more visually appealing plots, partially generating the test suite and README, and providing auto-completion features.